arendst/Tasmota/README.md

 - a short press toggles the relay either by sending a MQTT message like ```cmnd/sonoff/light 2``` or directly.
 This will blink the LED twice and sends a MQTT status message like ```stat/sonoff/LIGHT on```
 - two short presses toggles the relay.
 This will blink the LED twice and sends a MQTT status message like ```stat/sonoff/POWER on```
 - three short presses start Wifi smartconfig which allows for SSID and Password configuration using an Android mobile phone with the [ESP8266 SmartConfig](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch) app.
-The green LED will blink during the smartconfig period for 100 seconds.
+The green LED will blink during the smartconfig period for 1 minute.
 The MQTT server still needs to be configured in the ```user_config.h``` file
 - four short presses start OTA download of firmware.
 The green LED is lit during the update
 - five short presses will restart sonoff
 - pressing the button for over four seconds resets settings to defaults as defined in ```user_config.h``` and reboots  sonoff